TanukiSharp/MHWWeaponUsage/README.md

 # Mini-mode

-To enter mini-mode, simply right-click the application and click the `Toggle mini mode` context menu.
-Do the same to exit mini-mode.
+To enter mini-mode, simply click the `Mini mode` button.
+To exit mini mode, right-click on the application bar and click the `Back to regular mode` menu.

 When switching to mini-mode, the application prompts you for the save data slot to display.
 If you have only one, there is no prompt.